 The 5 Layers of Your Skin

 Your skin is the largest organ of your body.
 It is comprised of three main layers: the epidermis, dermis, and hypodermis.
 The epidermis is the topmost layer of skin – the one you can see and feel on the surface.
 It contains four to five layers (depending on body location), each with an important role.
-Become a skin guru and learn more about each of the layers of the epidermis and why they are so important for your skin’s health!

 Image is used with permission from Baumann, L. S., & Baumann, L. (2009).
 Cosmetic dermatology.
 McGraw-Hill Professional Publishing.